Simeon Saxe-Coburg-Gotha

-He returned to his home country in 1996, formed the political party National Movement for Stability and Progress (NMSP) and was elected Prime Minister of the Republic of Bulgaria from July 2001 until August 2005.
-In the next elections, as a leader of NMSP, he took part in a coalition government with the Bulgarian Socialist Party.
-In 2009, after NMSP failed to win any seats in Parliament, he left politics.
+Following his premiership from 2001 to 2005, in the next election, as leader of NDSV, Simeon entered a coalition government with the Bulgarian Socialist Party, as his party finished second in the election.
+In 2009, after NDSV failed to win any seats in the National Assembly, he retired from politics.

-He is, along with the current Dalai Lama, one of only two living people who were heads of state during World War II.
+As of 2025, Simeon is one of only two living men who were heads of state during World War II, along with the 14th Dalai Lama, although both held only mostly symbolic roles in their respective governments.

 Royal history

 Simeon was born to Boris III of Bulgaria and Giovanna of Italy.
 Following his birth, Boris III sent an air force officer to the Jordan River to obtain water for Simeon's baptism in the Orthodox faith.
-He was pointed to accede to the throne on 28 August 1943 upon the death of his father, who had just returned to Bulgaria from a meeting with Adolf Hitler.
-Then a massive media campaign was launched throughout Bulgaria in the name of the Tsar to uphold the national spirit during heavy War-times.
+He succeeded to the throne on 28 August 1943 upon the death of his father, who had just returned to Bulgaria from a meeting with Adolf Hitler.
 Since Simeon was only six years old, his uncle Prince Kiril, Prime Minister Bogdan Filov, and Lt.
 General Nikola Mihov of the Bulgarian Army were appointed regents.

-Under his father, Bulgaria had reluctantly joined the Axis powers in World War II but had managed to preserve diplomatic relations with the Soviet Union.
+Under his father, Bulgaria joined the Axis powers in World War II but managed to preserve diplomatic relations with the Soviet Union.
 Still, on 5 September 1944 Stalin declared war on Bulgaria and three days later, the Red Army entered the country without encountering resistance.
-On the next day, 9 September 1944, Prince Kyril and the other regents were deposed by a Soviet-backed coup and arrested.
+On the next day, 9 September 1944, Prince Kiril and the other regents were deposed by a Soviet-backed coup and arrested.
 The three regents, all members of the last three governments, Parliament deputies, heads of the army and eminent journalists were executed by the Communists in February 1945.

 Towards exile

-The royal family—Queen Giovanna, Simeon, and his sister Maria-Louisa—remained at Vrana Palace near Sofia, while three new regents were appointed, all Communists (Todor Pavlov, Venelin Ganev and Tsvetko Boboshevski).
+The royal family — Queen Giovanna, Simeon, and his sister Maria-Louisa — remained at Vrana Palace, near Sofia, while three new regents were appointed, all Communists (Todor Pavlov, Venelin Ganev and Tsvetko Boboshevski).
 On 15 September 1946, a referendum was held in the presence of the Soviet army.
-It resulted in a 95.6% approval for republic and abolition of the monarchy.
+It proposed abolishing the monarchy and declaring a republic.
+Official figures showed a 95.6% approval for ending 68 years of monarchy.
 This referendum actually violated the Tarnovo Constitution, which held that any change in the form of the state could only be implemented by a Grand National Assembly convened by the tsar.

-On 16 September 1946, the royal family was exiled from Bulgaria while given a way to take out large amount of movable property along with the train composition.
-They first went to Alexandria, Egypt, where Queen Giovanna's father Victor Emmanuel III, the former king of Italy, lived in exile.
-There, in 1951 Simeon studied at Victoria College (along with Crown Prince Leka of Albania).
+On 16 September 1946, the royal family was exiled from Bulgaria while given a way to take out large amount of movable property.
+They first went to Alexandria, Egypt, where Simeon's grandfather Victor Emmanuel III, the former king of Italy, lived in exile.
+There, in 1951, Simeon studied at Victoria College (along with Crown Prince Leka of Albania).
 In July 1951, General Francisco Franco's dictatorship in Spain granted asylum to the family.
+Simeon took part in the ship tour organized by King Paul of Greece and Queen Frederica in 1954, which became known as the "Cruise of the Kings" and was attended by over 100 royals from all over Europe.